What is Swing Trading ?

 Risk management is a crucial aspect of swing trading.
 While swing trading can be profitable, it also involves a certain level of risk.
 It is important for swing traders to understand and manage this risk in order to protect their capital and minimize potential losses.

-One way to manage risk in swing trading is by setting stop-loss orders.
-A stop-loss order is an order placed with a broker to sell a security if it reaches a certain price.
-By setting a stop-loss order, swing traders can limit their potential losses if a trade goes against them.
+One way of managing trading risks in swing trading is by using stop-loss orders.
+A stop-loss order tells your broker to sell a stock if it drops to a certain price.
+This helps limit your losses if the trade does not go as planned.

 Common Strategies Used in Swing Trading